Day trips to France

 Boulogne is rich in history.
 It was an important port for the Romans, fought over repeatedly in Tudor times and where Napoleon gathered his huge Grande Armée for his aborted invasion of Britain.
 Top your day off with a visit to Nausicaá, the largest aquarium in Europe.
 This is one of the best family attractions in France, where children can have fun with close encounters with sharks and also learn about the importance of the seas to the planet’s health.

-Driving distance from Calais terminal: 177km, 1 hour 49 mins
+Driving distance from Calais terminal: 28 miles, 39 mins

 ruins of an abbey at sunset